If you’re like most people, you probably have a box of baking soda in your kitchen cupboard and/or in your fridge

 Although some baking soda can be beneficial to soil and plants, don’t overdo this cleaning routine.
 Excessive buildup of bicarbonate of soda around your walks and patio could result in plant death in these areas.

-#9 – Soak up oil stains with dry baking soda.
+#9 – Soak up oil stains in the garage with dry baking soda.
 Just sprinkle on a thick layer and allow it to sit for 15 minutes or so.
 Sweep it up and finish cleaning up the oil stain with a baking soda, salt and dish soap paste.

 #10.
 Wash and beautify your hands.
 Baking soda makes an excellent, gentle scrub for grimy garden hands.
 At its simplest, just pour a bit of the powder into the palm of your hand and scrub away.
 Use a nail brush to get dirt out from under and around your nails.